Section developed by Dr. Gabriel Altit. First published on January 5, 2025.

 5. PDA-Based sPAP Estimates Tend to Underestimate True RVSP, but can also Overestimate

 When PDA peak velocity is used to estimate systolic pulmonary artery pressure by subtracting the Doppler-derived gradient from systolic blood pressure, the result often underestimates true right ventricular systolic pressure.
 This occurs because the peak PDA velocity is frequently measured at a time when aortic pressure has not yet reached its maximum or when pulmonary artery pressure has already begun to fall.
 The gradient therefore reflects a submaximal pressure difference rather than true peak systolic separation.
 Overestimation of RVSP occurs if the PDA gradient is underestimated.
 The most common cause is Doppler beam misalignment; if the ultrasound beam is not perfectly parallel to the blood flow, the recorded velocity will be lower than reality.
 A lower velocity produces a smaller gradient, which, when subtracted from the SBP, leaves a falsely high (overestimated) RVSP.
 Similarly, if the systemic blood pressure used in the calculation is measured at a different time than the echocardiogram and is falsely elevated, the resulting RVSP will be overestimated.
+In the setting of a right-to-left PDA, the Doppler-derived velocity also represents an instantaneous pulmonary artery–to–aorta pressure gradient.
+The peak right-to-left velocity may occur during a phase of the cardiac cycle that does not coincide necessarily with the peak aortic pressure (or peak pulmonary arterial pressure).
+In this situation, the measured gradient reflects a momentary "higher" dominance of pulmonary pressure rather than the gradient at peak aortic systole (used for the assumption of: sBP + right to left gradient is about sPAP).
+Because of this timing mismatch, using the peak right-to-left PDA velocity to infer systolic pulmonary artery pressure can lead to also overestimation of the true systolic PA pressure.

 6. Directional Flow Changes Reflect Instantaneous Dominance